mthirumalai2905/guicalculator-python-/README.md

 Mini-College Projects for Beginners

 Hey,
-how are you doing today. thanks for your time choosing my repositary for your amazing mini project
+how are you doing today. thanks for your time choosing my repository for your amazing mini project